 - What were the characteristics of Cornelius' home (v.2)? - What do verses 5-6 tell you about Simon the tanner and his home? - To what extent were these two houses "open homes"?
-Re-read verse 23 and verse 48 as you think about your answer.

-Would you characterize these two homes as "houses of prayer"?
+Re-read verse 23 and verse 48 as you think about your answer. - Would you characterize these two homes as "houses of prayer"?

-Did you notice that in order to accomplish His purposes, God used two open homes and two men of prayer?
-It is no accident that Cornelius and his entire household received the Holy Spirit in verse 44.
-His home was well known as a house of prayer long before he met Peter.
+Did you notice that in order to accomplish His purpose to glorify Christ among all nations, God used two open homes and two men of prayer?
+Cornelius' home was well known as a house of prayer long before he met Peter.
 When he heard that Peter was coming, he was able to gather a large number of people, relatives and close friends.
-Cornelius was dedicated to knowing God through prayer, and that is why his home became a house of prayer and the place where the gospel first spread to the Gentiles.
-If we want our homes to become houses of prayer, we will first have to become people of prayer.
+Cornelius was hungry to know God through prayer, and that is why his home became a house of prayer and the place where the gospel first spread to the Gentiles.
+If we want our homes to become houses of prayer, we too will have to become people of prayer.
+What do you think God would have you do to become a person of prayer?